RILAB/teo_plastic/README.md

 this demultiplexes and trims barcodes and adapters, leaving with name.btrim.atrim for each individual uses scythe to trim adapters currently and fastx-toolkit to demultiplex and trim barcodes

+## STAR

+run star_genome.sh to generate genome data for STAR

+run star_map FILE where file is a list of .atrim (trimmed for adapters) fastq files.  outputs sam format and logfile.